7 Things You Should Know About Letting Go and Moving Forward

 Search online for remedies, explanations, and support.

-Find a trusted friend to talk about your fears and allow them to help you process through it.
+Find a trusted friend to talk about your fears and allow them to help you process them.

 And then act on what you are learning.